-If your meetings aren’t getting the results you want, take a fresh look at how they work.
+If your meetings are frustrating and aren’t getting the results you want, take a fresh look at how they work.
 Good meetings will achieve more and encourage people to come again.

 First, ask yourself if a meeting is necessary.
 Do you need to solve problems, make decisions or have a meaningful discussion?
 If you want to share information, an email may be just as valuable.
 Once you know what you want to achieve, map out a structure that will help you get there.

 Unless it’s an open meeting, make a list of who will benefit from attending and invite only those people.
 Choose a venue where the attendees will be comfortable and welcome to help them participate fully in the discussion.
 Schedule your meetings at a convenient time for parents – or consider offering childcare or going online.
 List regular meetings on your school website, newsletter and social media with clear joining information, so no one is left out.